Pearls from artists* # 369

 Comments are welcome!

 Posted on September 4, 2019, in An Artist's Life, Inspiration, Pearls from Artists, Quotes and tagged "The New Yorker", Alex Ross, anacdote, applause, audience, “Salieri’s Revenge”, “The Learned Woman”, ”Le Donne Letterate”, beginners, biography, canvassing, Central Park, composer, creative person, curiosity, disappeared, document, fatal, follow, friend, hearing, identify, Ignacio von Mosel, kissed, memoir, mistake, operagoers, original, overhears, particularly, praise, premier, prompting, public opinion, published, quoted, recounting, Salieri, soaking up, surreptiously, tedious, vigorous, winning.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Pearls from artists* # 369.